 Prof. Spafford: I'm also allergic to peanuts... and cashews... and almonds... and filberts--

 Charlie: Kinda playing it fast and loose with the word "interesting".

 Rachel: I'm not feeling really well...
 I don't think I'm gonna get to go to the play.

 Ross: Really?
 What's wrong?

 Rachel: I don't know.
 I think it's kind of serious.
-Oh, you know...
+Oh, y'know...
 I was watching this thing on TV this morning about...
-Newcastle disease? ...And I think I might have it.
+Newcastle disease? ...and I think I might have it.